aiman-al-masoud/cinciarellang/docs/wiki/0-basics/2-declarations/README.md

 ## Functions

-Function declaration has a special syntax of its own:
+Function declaration has a special syntax of its own, also known as "signature":

 ```
 f:\x:int,y:int:int